supercooldave/supercooldave.github.io/2018/STS/deliverables.md

 ### Recommendations for  Presentations

+** The following are guidelines.
+You chose the structure of your presentation.**

 * Communication manager organises presentation and delagates parts (if desired).
 * Test beforehand that your laptop and the projector communicate well (the projector may have a different resolution that may affect screen shots and Powerpoint presentations).
 * Rehearse the presentation and demo.
 * The audience are your fellow students (not the assistents or teacher).
 * Take it slow, start from the beginning.
 * You are by now very familiar with the project, the audience is not (even though they are working on the same topic)!